 Make a photocopy of the information page of your passport and the visa page(s) for your destination(s).
 Pack them separately from your passport.

-2. Check for travel warnings and advisories
+2. Check for health advisories and travel warnings and advisories

 Find out whether the U.S. government has issued a travel warning, for countries where long-term issues create a risky environment for travelers, or a travel alert, for countries with short-term conditions that may pose a threat to travelers, for your destination.
 Many travel insurance policies will not cover travel to countries that are under travel warnings.